 - High borrowing limits: Borrowers are able to take out up to $1 million with Citi’s home equity line of credit and up to $300,000 with its home equity loans.

 - No application or closing cost fees for HELOCs: Citi doesn’t charge any application fees or closing costs on its home equity lines of credit or home loans, although you may receive a discount if you elect to pay closing costs.

 - Rate discount opportunities: Customers who opt to automatically deduct payments from a Citibank deposit account can qualify for a rate discount.
 Citi doesn’t specify how much of a rate discount is available.

 - Interest-only payment option on HELOCs: Citi offers an interest-only payment option during the draw period on its home equity lines of credit.
 With many other lenders, you must make a minimum payment in addition to any interest accrued.

-- Minimum loan amount: Home equity loans from Citi have a minimum borrowing limit of $25,000.
-That may be too much for some borrowers.
+- High minimum loan amount: Home equity loans from Citi have a minimum borrowing limit of $25,000, which may be too much for some borrowers.
 HELOCs have a lower minimum of $10,000.